opengovsg/formsg-javascript-sdk/README.md

 | fieldType   | string   | The type of field for the question.                                                                      |
 | \_id        | string   | A unique identifier of the form field.
 WARNING: Changes when new fields are created/removed in the form. |

+**Important Note: **
-Additional internal fields may be included from time to time, which will then be published above once it is stable for public consumption.
+Additional internal fields may be included in webhooks from time to time, which will then be published as part of our official schema once it is stable for public consumption.
+If you are applying your own validation, you should account for this e.g. by not rejecting the webhook if there are additional fields included.

 The full schema can be viewed in [`validate.ts`](https://github.com/opengovsg/formsg-javascript-sdk/tree/master/src/util/validate.ts).